Cosmological simulations of massive black hole seeds: predictions for next generation electromagnetic and gravitational wave observations: Method

 To illustrate our DCBH seeding method, in Figure~\ref{fig:progenitor_galaxies} we show the full galaxy progenitor trees of three $z = 5$ galaxies with newly-seeded black holes in Illustris, colour-coded by gas spin and symbols distinguishing between galaxies with $M_* = 0$ and $M_* > 0$ (vertical lines represent individual galaxy evolution with time; horizontal lines represent galaxy mergers).
 The first is a representative moderate-sized galaxy tree with no seedable progenitors; the second is a very large merger tree with a single seedable progenitor galaxy (circled in red), and the third shows a representative small merger tree containing a single seedable progenitor galaxy (circled in red).

 As seen in Figure \ref{fig:progenitor_galaxies}, the conditions for DCBH seed formation typically occur significantly earlier than the Illustris seeding.
 As such, although we apply our post-processing analysis to a given black hole with an initial seed mass of $10^5 \rm{M}_{\odot}$ starting when Illustris seeds, there is a substantial period of time since actual seeding (when DCBH conditions are satisfied) during which the seed could grow.
 For high-redshift seeds, black holes tend to have several hundred Myr in which to grow, introducing two additional parameters to characterize this early growth: the seed mass when the initial DCBH forms, and the typical growth rate from that time until Illustris seeds the BH.
 Among $z > 5$ seeds, we find that if the initial seed mass is $10^4 \rm{M}_{\odot}$, 96\% of DCBHs would be able to reach $10^5 \rm{M}_{\odot}$ by the time they are included in Illustris if limited to sub-Eddington rates, and 83\% would be able to do so even if initially formed at only $10^3 \rm{M}_{\odot}$.
 As such, we find that the seed mass used in Illustris is fully consistent with a wide range of lower formation masses, followed by a reasonable period of sub-Eddington accretion.
+Recent work by \citet{Wang2019} investigated this early growth directly, using { GADGET-3} simulations which seed at $M_{\rm{BH,seed}}=10^3 \: \mathrm{M_\odot}$ based on local gas properties, and found that the mean mass for black holes in haloes at the threshold for seeding in Illustris is $\sim 10^{5.26} \: h^{-1} \: \mathrm{M_\odot}$, confirming that a seed mass of $\sim 10^5 \: \mathrm{M_\odot}$ is reasonable, and that we can expect our DCBH seeds to reach this mass by the time the Illustris black holes are included.

 We further note that an additional constraint for DCBH formation is a nearby source of photo-dissociating Lyman Werner radiation, capable of dissociating molecular hydrogen and thus prevent fragmentation resulting from molecular cooling.
 However, the Lyman-Werner intensity threshold needed remains very poorly constrained \citep[see, e.g.][who find $J_{\rm{crit}}$ ranges from $5 \times 10^{-22}$ to $10^{-18}$ erg s$^{-1}$ cm$^{-2}$ sr$^{-1}$ Hz$^{-1}$]{Agarwal2016}.
 Furthermore, recently \citet{Wise2019} proposed that lower Lyman-Werner fluxes can still be sufficient, with the primary driver for DCBH formation being high gas inflow rates onto the halo.
 Hence estimating for the incoming Lyman-Werner flux in the Illustris simulation would be highly uncertain, given the resolution limitations and the lack of PopIII stars.
 Given these caveats, we do not include any Lyman-Werner constraint in our analysis here.
 Note that we expect our seed model to over-estimate the DCBH formation rate compared to a simulation which fully incorporates this additional criterion, and thus may be considered an upper limit on the formation efficiency.